mastodon/documentation/content/en/methods/lists.md

 ##### 404: Not found

-SOMETHING is not owned by you or does not exist
+List is not owned by you or does not exist

 ```json
 {